anniequinn/OSMtidy/README.md

 ## Citation
 If you have any questions about using or running the code, or wish to access pre-filtered outputs for UK city locations, please contact a.visser-quinn@hw.ac.uk.

-Please cite: *Annie Visser-Quinn, OSMtidy V0.0.4, Edinburgh, Scotland, 2020*
+Please cite: *Annie Visser-Quinn.
+(2020) OSMtidy V0.0.4, Edinburgh, Scotland.
+Available from: https://github.com/avisserquinn/OSMtidy.*